simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 This can be used to insert data before a migration.
 After the migration ran, you can then check that the data is still there.

 Note that you can't use the regular database class from you app for this, since its data classes always expect the latest schema.
-However, you can instruct moor to generate older snapshots of your data classes and companions for this purpose.
+However, you can instruct drift to generate older snapshots of your data classes and companions for this purpose.
-To enable this feature, pass the `--data-classes` and `--companions` command-line arguments to the `moor_generator schema generate` command.
+To enable this feature, pass the `--data-classes` and `--companions` command-line arguments to the `drift_dev schema generate` command.

 Then, you can import the generated classes with an alias: